apache/singa/tool/conda/singa/README.md

 ## Environment variables

 We export the CUDA version if SINGA is compiled with CUDA enabled.
-The cuDNN version is fixed by SINGA and cuDNN is installed from [anaconda cloud](https://anaconda.org/anaconda/cudnn).
+The value must be in `x.y` form and must match a CUDA variant in `conda_build_config.yaml`.
+The CUDA and cuDNN packages are installed into the conda-build environment from the configured conda channels.

-    # for SINGA with GPU, e.g. cuda9.0-cudnn7.3.1
+    # for SINGA with GPU, e.g. cuda12.2-cudnn8.9.2
-    export CUDA=9.0
+    export CUDA=12.2

 Then, we export a flag DIST to indicate if SINGA is compiled with distributed training enabled.